amirmvahed/introduction-to-next-js/lessons/01-getting-started/A-what-is-Next.js.md

 You can use React to build your UI, then incrementally adopt Next.js features to solve common application requirements such as routing, data fetching, integrations - all while improving the developer and end-user experience.

->💡Do you know about **“Turbopack”** ? if you don`t, search about it.

-There are some features that make Next JS great for developing:
+>💡 There are some features that make Next JS great for developing:
-+ SEO friendly
+> + SEO friendly
-+ File based routing
+> + File based routing
-+ Fast & Optimize
+> + Fast & Optimize
-+ Full stack capabilities
+> + Full stack capabilities